Death and drawing of benefits

 Death after age 75

 Pension scheme members need to nominate Beneficiaries who can receive benefits from an individual’s fund on their death.
 The Beneficiary does not have to be a dependant and can be anyone nominated by the deceased member.
 The Beneficiaries nominated by the deceased member will 'inherit' their remaining accumulated fund.
 Regardless of whether the deceased member had crystallised their pension fund or not, if they died before age 75, any payments made to the Beneficiaries are paid tax-free provided they are designated for payment within two years of the member’s death and they do not exceed the LS&DBA test.
 Where the member dies after age 75 all payments are subject to the Beneficiary’s marginal rate of income tax except where the death benefits are paid to a discretionary trust (or other non-qualifying individual) where tax at 45% will apply.
-Beneficiaries can choose to receive their withdrawals from the inherited fund in any of the following forms: Uncrystallised Funds Pension Lump Sum (if they inherit uncrystallised pension funds), Flexi-Access Drawdown or annuity purchase.
+Beneficiaries can choose to receive their withdrawals from the inherited fund in any of the following forms: Uncrystallised Funds Lump Sum Death Benefit (if they inherit uncrystallised pension funds), Flexi-Access Drawdown or annuity purchase.
 If a Beneficiary dies with unused inherited funds, these can be passed to a nominated successor to pay a successor’s Flexi-Access Drawdown Fund or Flexi-Access Drawdown Lump Sum death benefit.
 Similar changes have been made in respect of annuities so that pension death benefits from money purchase arrangements in the form of an annuity can be paid to anyone, not just a dependant, and payments from the annuity can be made tax free where the member dies before age 75.
-The option to nominate a charity to receive a tax-free Charity Lump Sum death benefit is available.
+The option to nominate a charity to receive a tax-free Charity Lump Sum death benefit is available, although this can only be paid where there are no surviving dependants of the member.

 1st death – member aged 80 – nominee income taxable at marginal rate